 NB: Guest coaches will be invited to camps from time to time.
 These may include senior players, sports scientists or guest speakers.
 These are not considered 'contracted coaches'.

-Squash New Zealand has received a two-year campaign investment from High Performance Sport New Zealand to support podium performances at the 2013 Women’s World Open and the 2014 Glasgow Commonwealth Games.
+Squash New Zealand has received a one year investment from High Performance Sport New Zealand to support High Performance squash in 2015.

-Overall there was a slight reduction in the level of investment for the High Performance programme from Hig Performance Sport NZ which highlights a shift in their emphasis toward podium finishes at World Championship or medal events.
+Overall there was a large reduction in the level of investment for the High Performance programme from High Performance Sport NZ, which reflects Squash New Zealand's failure to meet its performance target (three medals at the 2014 Commonwealth Games).
 As a result, Squash NZ will review the High Performance budget and work through the options available to achieve our High Performance goals in 2013 and 2014.

 Squash New Zealand adopts the Anti-Doping rules of Drugfree Sport New Zealand.
 The rules can be found here: